What Does Foreclosure Really Mean?

 People obviously want to know, "If I'm served with a complaint, how long will it take until my property is listed to be sold at a sheriff's sale."
 The answer to that question depends on a number of different things, and we intend to address those concerns, so please stay tuned.

 But if you are actually in foreclosure right now, and you are concerned about how close you are to a sheriff's sale, I might be able to give you specific information once I learn more about your situation.
 This is important stuff to know, so why wait?
 Feel free to call me, Seymour Wasserstrum, at your convenience.
-My number is 856 696 8300, and I'd be happy to talk to you and do my best to answer your questions.
+I'd be happy to talk to you and do my best to answer your questions.
 No obligation whatsoever, and no charge for the the consultation.